Mako (Mass Effect): Depiction

-The Mako's compact size and light weight allow it to fit in the small cargo bays of scouting frigates commissioned by the Systems Alliance.
+The Mako's primary role is the Systems Alliance military's rapidly deployable transport and direct-fire support for infantry squads during planetary missions.
+The Mako's compact size and light weight allow it to fit in the small cargo bays of scouting frigates and corvettes commissioned by the Systems Alliance.
 It is equipped with micro-thrusters, and a small element zero core which can be used to reduce or increase mass, allowing the Mako to be safely air-dropped to virtually any world.
 This allows frigates to deploy their shore parties while limiting the ship's exposure to defensive anti-aircraft artillery.
 When used in conjunction with thrusters, mass reduction allows the Mako to extricate itself from difficult terrain.
 In low gravity environments, the core can be used to increase mass and provide greater traction.
 Several combat support vehicles using the Mako's basic chassis are also manufactured for Alliance surface garrisons.

 The Mako is environmentally sealed and powered by a hydrogen-oxygen fuel cell to support Alliance military personnel who may find themselves fighting in a variety of planetary environments.
 The Mako possesses a ground-penetrating radar which allows detection of anti-vehicle mines and other subsurface anomalies, and its hull is covered with laser detection arrays which forewarn the crew of enemy laser-guided ordnance through the vehicle's micro-frame computer system.

 In Mass Effect 2, the Mako can be found largely intact at the crash site of the destroyed SSV Normandy on the surface of Alchera, which demonstrates the vehicle's resilience and prompts a flashback by Commander Shepard of it parked inside the Normandy's cargo bay.
 Numerous Mako vehicles are deployed during the final battle for Earth in Mass Effect 3, and form the bulk of the Alliance mobile armor under Hammer Team.
-Several Mako vehicles is seen attempting to outrun Harbinger's attacks at the push toward the London Conduit, though one directly sidelines Shepard's squadmates after tumbling on their path, forcing Shepard to proceed alone.
+Several Mako vehicles are seen attempting to outrun Harbinger's attacks at the push toward the London Conduit, though one directly sidelines Shepard's squadmates after tumbling on their path, forcing Shepard to proceed alone.

 The ND-1 Nomad, considered to be the successor to the Mako, appears in Andromeda and is integrated with multiple quality of life features the Mako lacked.